Roles & Expectations

 What is the thesis advisory committee (TAC)?

-The thesis comittee consists of your supervisor plus 2 or 3 scientists of your research area.
+The thesis committee consists of your supervisor plus 2 (in exceptional cases 3) scientists of your research area.
 TAC members can be recruited from the VBC Faculty, but also from other institutions in Austria and abroad.
 However, TAC members should not belong to the same institution.

 Who is eligible for the TAC?